 “I certainly do not exist from nine to six, when I am at the office.”

-For instance, one of the heirlooms I have fallen head over heels for, is the Nanticoke Winter Pumpkin.
-Imagine a pumpkin almost the color of a robin's egg with crêpey looking blisters over the skin and you have something extra special from your garden for Autumn.
-And, that's only a taste of the marvelous plants and produce featured in this wonder new edition.
-It's an heirloom encyclopedia and it's a keeper.
+For instance, one of the heirlooms I have fallen head over heels for is the Nanticoke Winter Pumpkin.
+Imagine a pumpkin almost the color of a robin's egg with crêpey looking blisters over the skin, and you have something extra special from your garden for Autumn.
+And, that's only a taste of the marvelous plants and products featured in this wonderful new edition.
+It's an heirloom encyclopedia, and it's a keeper.

 Today's Garden Chore

 Check your rhubarb to see if you want to make a quick last-minute division.

 I just did this after another visit to the cabin.
 I decided it would be lovely to walk out back by the lake in the early morning and cut some stalks for strawberry rhubarb muffins for a weekend brunch or for some rhubarb bars to enjoy with a cup of coffee.
 The point is, rhubarb can handle a division even though it's early October.
 Welcome to lake life rhubarb!